mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

 definition.partToCut is Query;
 ```

+> __NOTE__
+>
+> The filter above specifies that a user can select any full part in the Part Studio to use for this parameter.
+>
+> Any selectable piece of topology in Onshape (edges, vertices, parts, etc.) is known as an __entity__.
+Every entity has an `EntityType` and a `BodyType` which specify what kind of geometry it represents.
+>
+> The EntityType `BODY` specifies a full, independent object in the Part Studio.
+A `BODY` is often a part, but it can also be things of lower dimension.
+The dimension of a body is distinguished by its `BodyType`:
+>
+>  - `BodyType.SOLID`, as in the filter above, specifies an independent three-dimensional part (such as the result of extruding a sketch region)
+>  - `BodyType.SHEET` specifies an independent two-dimensional surface (such as the default planes, or the result of extruding a sketch edge)
+>  - `BodyType.WIRE` specifies an independent one-dimensional path (such as the result of a helix feature)
+>  - `BodyType.POINT` specifies a independent zero-dimensional point (such as the origin, or the result of opPoint)
+>
+> Entities which are not `EntityType.BODY`, like a single face of a part, are always children of some other entity.
+The other `EntityType`s specify child entities of a certain dimension:
+>
+>  - `EntityType.FACE` specifies a two-dimensional child
+>  - `EntityType.EDGE` specifies a one-dimensional child
+>  - `EntityType.VERTEX` specifies a zero-dimensional child
+>
+> A child entity will have a `BodyType` which matches dimension of its owner body.

 #### 4

 The final feature parameter will define the width of the slot.
 Since this parameter is a one-dimensional distance, we will use a length parameter.